Muhammad Ali Jinnah: Wilderness years; interlude in England

 Birkenhead in 1928 challenged Indians to come up with their own proposal for constitutional change for India; in response, the Congress convened a committee under the leadership of Motilal Nehru.
 The Nehru Report favoured constituencies based on geography on the ground that being dependent on each other for election would bind the communities closer together.
 Jinnah, though he believed separate electorates, based on religion, necessary to ensure Muslims had a voice in the government, was willing to compromise on this point, but talks between the two parties failed.
 He put forth proposals that he hoped might satisfy a broad range of Muslims and reunite the League, calling for mandatory representation for Muslims in legislatures and cabinets.
 These became known as his Fourteen Points.
 He could not secure adoption of the Fourteen Points, as the League meeting in Delhi at which he hoped to gain a vote instead dissolved into chaotic argument.

 After Baldwin was defeated at the 1929 British parliamentary election, Ramsay MacDonald of the Labour Party became prime minister.
 MacDonald desired a conference of Indian and British leaders in London to discuss India's future, a course of action supported by Jinnah.
 Three Round Table Conferences followed over as many years, none of which resulted in a settlement.
 Jinnah was a delegate to the first two conferences, but was not invited to the last.
 He remained in Britain for most of the period 1930 through 1934, practising as a barrister before the Privy Council, where he dealt with a number of India-related cases.
 His biographers disagree over why he remained so long in Britain—Wolpert asserts that had Jinnah been made a Law Lord, he would have stayed for life, and that Jinnah alternatively sought a parliamentary seat.
 Early biographer Hector Bolitho denied that Jinnah sought to enter the British Parliament, while Jaswant Singh deems Jinnah's time in Britain as a break or sabbatical from the Indian struggle.
 Bolitho called this period "Jinnah's years of order and contemplation, wedged in between the time of early struggle, and the final storm of conquest".

 In 1931, Fatima Jinnah joined her brother in England.
-From then on, Muhammad Jinnah would receive personal care and support from her as he aged and began to suffer from the lung ailments which would kill him.
+From then on, Muhammad Ali Jinnah would receive personal care and support from her as he aged and began to suffer from the lung ailments which would eventually kill him.
 She lived and travelled with him, and became a close advisor.
 Muhammad Jinnah's daughter, Dina, was educated in England and India.
-Jinnah later became estranged from Dina after she decided to marry a Parsi, Neville Wadia from a prominent Parsi business family.
-Wadia is the son Sir Ness Wadia and Dr. Homi Wadia.
+Jinnah later became estranged from Dina after she decided to marry a Parsi, Neville Wadia from a prominent business family.
 When Jinnah urged Dina to marry a Muslim, she reminded him that he had married a woman not raised in his faith.
 Jinnah continued to correspond cordially with his daughter, but their personal relationship was strained, and she did not come to Pakistan in his lifetime, but only for his funeral.